AAArena/First-Closed-Doors-Competition/TheCompetition.md

 **Once a bot is released in the competition it cannot be modified.**

-> NOTE: The AAPlatform is still in its infancy, on alpha stage.
-It is likely that errors may occur at runtime.
-Should any unhandled error occur –either at the bot or platform level– resulting in the bot interrupting its execution, the bot will be considered dead and will not be restarted.
-This is unfortunate but it is the reality of alpha-testing.
-Execution Logs will be provided for post-mortem analisys.

 #### Algbots License

 The AAMaster algobots offered as templates are released under the GNU Affero General Public License (AGPL) to guarantee: